AI Use Cases/Manufacturing

 Revenue & Operational Impact

 This operational blindness directly crushes profitability.
 Sales cycles extend as deals bounce between sales and production planning.
 Win rates drop when competitors quote faster or tighter.
 COGS per unit creeps up because manufacturing has to expedite production runs or source materials at premium rates to hit promised dates.
-For a mid-sized discrete manufacturer running 60-80 custom quotes monthly, unoptimized pricing costs 2-4% of annual revenue in lost margin, delayed shipments, and expedite fees.
+For a mid-sized contract manufacturer running 60-80 custom quotes monthly, assume even 2-4% of annual revenue leaking through conservative pricing, delayed shipments, and expedite fees - then check that assumption against your own expedite invoices.

 Why Generic Tools Fail